fulstak/rhombus-wiki/content/support/fork.md

   - support
 ---

-If you're experiencing that [Rhombus Desktop](/wiki/tutorial/wallets/rhombus-desktop/) or [Rhombus Core](/wiki/tutorial/wallets/rhombus-core/) wallet is not syncing any further, then it might be because you got caught on a fork due to the latest hardfork.
+If you're experiencing that [Rhombus Core](/wiki/tutorial/wallets/rhombus-core/) wallet is not syncing any further, then it might be because you got caught on a fork due to the latest hardfork.

 If you execute any transaction during this time, it will appear as if you've lost the coins, but don't worry.
 Nothing has left your wallet.